-Constrained by data availability, this comparison of trace gas measurements is focused on carbon monoxide (CO) and ozone (O3) concentrations.
-Those measurements were made aboard the G1 by a CO/N2O/H2O instrument (Los Gatos Integrated Cavity Output Spectroscopy instrument model 907-0015-0001), and an Ozone Analyzer (Thermo Scientific, Model 49i), respectively.
+Constrained by data availability, the comparison of trace gas measurements is focused on carbon monoxide (CO) and ozone (O3) concentrations.
+Those measurements were made aboard the G1 by a $CO/N_2O/H_2O$ instrument (Los Gatos Integrated Cavity Output Spectroscopy instrument model 907-0015-0001), and an ozone analyzer (Thermo Scientific, model 49i), respectively.
 The G1 CO analyzer was calibrated for response daily by NIST-traceable commercial standards before the flight.
-Due to the difference between laboratory and field conditions, the uncertainty of the CO measurements is about ±5% for one-second sampling periods.
-An ultra-fast carbon monoxide monitor (Aero Laser GmbH, AL5002) was deployed on HALO.
-The detection of CO is based on a vacuum-ultraviolet-fluorimetry, employing the excitation of CO at 150 nm, and the precision is 2 ppb, and the accuracy is about 5%.
-The ozone analyzer measures ozone concentration based on the absorbance of ultraviolet light at a wavelength of 254 nm.
-The ozone analyzer (Thermo Scientific, Model 49c) in the HALO payload is very similar to the one on the
+Due to the difference between laboratory